What is assignment of a claim under the laws of the Netherlands?

 In principle all contracts can be transferred by the procedure detailed in article 6:159 of the Dutch Civil Code.
 However, as is the case with assignment, it is possible to contractually stipulate that transfers will not be permitted.

-The contracts which can't be transferred under Dutch law are:
+The contracts which cannot be transferred under Dutch law are:

-As mentioned, in order to transfer a contract under Dutch law, there needs to be a deed signed between the original contracting party and the party who “takes over” the contract.
+In order to transfer a contract under Dutch law, there needs to be a deed signed between the original contracting party and the party who takes over the contract.
 There is no requirement of form for the consent of the other contracting party, that is, the party who remains party to the contract.
 The consent may be given orally, in writing or may even be implied in certain circumstances.